polywrap/documentation/docs/guides/create-wasm-wrappers/deployment/wrappers-cli.md

 ---
-id: deploy-cli
+id: wrappers-cli
-title: Deploying using wrapper CLI
+title: Deployment using the "wrappers" CLI
 ---

 ## **Introduction**